benscott/scratchpads-training/intro/pages.rst

 Hierarchical pages
 ------------------

-Often, it's useful to create a hierchical structure of pages.
+Often, it's useful to create a hierarchical structure of pages.

 1. Create a new page